cmake-basis/BASIS/doc/standard/template.rst

    ============================================================================

    -->

+..
+NOTE: This means do not edit the HTML output, you CAN modify the .rst file!

 .. meta::
     :description: This article describes the software project template of BASIS, a build system and software implementation standard.

 =========================
-Software Project Template
+BASIS Project Template
 =========================

-The starting point for every project is to setup a directory structure which helps to organize the project files.
-Moreover, in order to configure the build system using CMake_, ``CMakeLists.txt`` files have to be added to the project with proper CMake code to add build targets with the corresponding build flags to the build system.
-In order to unify the structure of projects following common practices and further to simply take off the burder from the developer on setting up a basic project, BASIS provides a so-called (Software) Project Template.
-Please refer to the :doc:`fhs` for a definition of the common project directory structure.
-This directory structure is part of the standard and thus required by BASIS.
-The project template therefore follows this standard regarding the directory structure.
-The further purpose of the software project template is to provide template files concerned with the configuration of the build, testing, installation, and packaging.
+The BASIS Project Template defines a standardized project directory and file structure for consistency and interoperability that is required to follow the BASIS standard.
+The idea is to make projects easier for the developer to create, share, and use.
+It provides template files for the configuration of the build, testing, installation, and packaging, as well as a common directory structure which can be found at :doc:`fhs`.
-In the following, the role of each template file is summarized.
+The Software Project Template also defines how CMake_, ``CMakeLists.txt`` files are set up and the basic build flags that are required.
+The easiest way to get started is by using the ``basisproject`` utility to generate a completed template for your project that follows this standard.

 Required Project Files